Tipping point: The Sharjah Biennial 16 on our hopes, fears and anxieties

 by STIRworldPublished on : Mar 13, 2021

 House of Wisdom, designed by Foster + Partners, recently opened its doors to the public in United Arab Emirate's "digital future city", Sharjah.
 Located on the Sharjah International Airport Road, House of Wisdom has a massive overhanging roof and a translucent façade that “embodies a sense of clarity and lightness”.
 The two-storey structure comprises a library, café, prayer room, an internal courtyard garden, spaces for events and exhibitions, shared and individual reading lounges, an educational and play space for children, as well as parking areas.
-It also features a high tech, "book espresso machine" that can print and bind books on demand.
+It also features a high-tech, "book espresso machine" that can print and bind books on demand.

 The project seeks to be the catalyst for a new cultural quarter in the city of Sharjah, and is aimed at becoming the central focus of the UNESCO World Book Capital celebrations, an annual event that promotes reading in the city that the event is hosted in.

 The roof of the rectilinear volume cantilevers 15m in all directions to shade the façades which receive a lot of sun throughout the day.
-The translucent skin will also be affixed with perforated aluminum panels of varying densities to filter the evening sun.
+The translucent skin will also be affixed with perforated aluminium panels of varying densities to filter the evening sun.
 Adjustable bamboo screens are placed at the lower level to control glare and add privacy.
 When these are not in use, the bamboo screens are left open, “preserving the visual connections with the landscaped gardens,” shares the firm.
-The form reaches a height of 16m, spans 60m in its length and has a capacity of 1,500.
+The form reaches a height of 16m, spans 60m in length and has a capacity of 1,500.

 “The House of Wisdom in Sharjah is a forward-looking conception of what a library should be in the 21st century – embracing a digital future while playing a crucial role as a community hub for learning, underpinned by innovation and technology,” says Gerard Evenden, Head of Studio, Foster + Partners.